akshatvn/f1/README.md

 #### **Messaging**

 Looking at the last 70 years’ F1 race victory data, we can compare constructors and drivers.
 We can also understand the impact of individual drivers' movements across constructors.
+For example, what happened to Red Bull after Vettel left?
+Was it a good move for Hamilton from Mclaren to Mercedes?

 #### **Narrative Structure**

-The structure of the visualization is a drill-down story, with a few annotations to make the viewer understand how to interpret the slides.
+The structure of the visualization is a drill-down story, with some annotations to make the viewer understand how to interpret the scenes.

 Each scene (except the last) has elements that can be clicked on to take the viewer deeper into the scene.
 From an overview of all constructors, to a single constructor’s view, to a single driver’s view.

 #### **Visual Structure**

 Each constructor has been assigned a unique color, which is consistent across scenes.
 As is described at the top of each page, the viewer can navigate to deeper levels by clicking on marks - lines or bubbles.
 The best performing drivers on the constructor level have been labeled, drawing attention.
-The breadcrumbs line at the top of the page puts the scene in context, allowing the user to understand how they landed on the scene, while also affording the capability of going back to previous scenes.
+The breadcrumbs line at the top of the page puts the scene in perspective, allowing the user to understand how they landed on the scene, while also affording the capability of going back to previous scenes.

 All 3 pages main scenes are charts with year on the x axis and number of wins on the y axis.

-The last page, which is the driver history page, is a stacked bar chart to better portray the transition of the driver between constructors.
+The last scene, which portrays a particular driver’s career, is a stacked bar chart to better convey the transition of the driver between constructors, if any.

 #### **Scenes**